-Table 3 presents the GRADE summary of findings for pembrolizumab versus placebo in adult patients with stage IB (T2a ≥ 4 cm), II, or IIIA NSCLC who have undergone complete resection and platinum-based chemotherapy and whose tumors have a PD-L1 tumor TPS < 50%.
+Table 3 presents the GRADE summary of findings for pembrolizumab versus placebo in adult patients with stage IB ( $T2a \ge 4$ cm), II, or IIIA NSCLC who have undergone complete resection and platinum-based chemotherapy and whose tumours have a PD-L1 tumour TPS of less than 50%.

-Table 3: Summary of Findings for Pembrolizumab Versus Placebo for Adult Patients With Stage IB, II, or IIIA NSCLC With a PD-L1 TPS of Less Than 50%
+Table 3: Summary of Findings for Pembrolizumab vs. Placebo for Adults With Stage IB, II, or IIIA NSCLC With a PD-L1 TPS of Less Than 50%